 Her research addresses the links between architecture, technology and environment, with a focus on sustainable conservation, adaptation and retrofit of existing and heritage buildings, regenerative design and post-occupancy evaluation and performance assessment of buildings, for both new and existing buildings, also with heritage significance) and the wider neighbourhood scale.
-She has extensively worked on sustainable adaptation and energy retrofit of existing and heritage buildings, on the sustainable regeneration of historic villages and on the development of environmental sustainability assessment tools for preservation-related interventions on pre-industrial buildings.
+She has extensively worked on sustainable adaptation and energy retrofit of existing and heritage buildings, on the sustainable regeneration of historic villages and on the development of environmental sustainability assessment tools, particularly for preservation-related interventions on pre-industrial buildings.

 Research | Current

 - Innovative approaches for sustainable heritage adaptation, with attention to assessment methods towards an integrated design process.